Canada - Market OverviewCanada - Market Overview

 Watch other Export Market Destination videos.

 The United States and Canada enjoy the world’s largest and most comprehensive trading relationship that supports millions of jobs in each country and constitutes a $1.6 trillion bilateral trade and investment relationship.
 Canada and the United States trade 1.9 billion in goods and services daily.
-Two-way trade in goods and services totaled nearly $635 billion in 2016, and bilateral investment stock reached nearly $698 billion.
-U.S. exports to Canada were $321 billion in 2016, or 15 percent of total U.S. exports.
-Over thirty U.S. states rank Canada as their number one export market.
-In 2016, U.S. exports to Canada exceeded total U.S. exports to China, Japan, South Korea, and Singapore combined.
+Two-way trade in goods and services totaled more than $725 billion in 2018, and bilateral investment stock reached nearly $915 billion.
+U.S. exports to Canada were nearly $365 billion in 2018, or 15 percent of total U.S. exports.
+Over 30 U.S. states rank Canada as their number one export market.
+In 2018, U.S. exports to Canada exceeded total U.S. exports to China, Japan, South Korea, and Singapore combined.
 Whether your company is a first-time or seasoned exporter, Canada should be a key component of your company’s export growth strategy.
 Just as Canada is a priority market for the United States, the U.S. market is of great significance to the Canadian economy.

-Canada is a highly receptive, open, and transparent market for U.S. products and services, with Canadians spending more than 60 percent of their disposable income on U.S. goods and services.
-The nations share a similar lifestyle, engendering a certain level of cultural familiarity; Americans and Canadians “speak” the same language, literally and figuratively.
-Canada’s two official languages are English and French; however, English is almost universally spoken, facilitating business communication.
+In most industry sectors, Canada is a highly receptive, open, and transparent market for U.S. products and services, with Canadians spending more than 60 percent of their disposable income on U.S. goods and services.
+The nations share a similar lifestyle, engendering a certain level of cultural familiarity; Americans and Canadians "speak" the same language, literally and figuratively.
+Canada’s two official languages are English and French; however, English is almost universally spoken.

 Canada Trade Development and Promotion